libesmtp/libESMTP/docs/libesmtp.md

-# libESMTP
+# Benefits
-## A Library for Posting Electronic Mail

-**libESMTP** is an SMTP client which manages posting (or submission of) electronic mail via a preconfigured Mail Transport Agent (MTA).
-It may be used as part of a Mail User Agent (MUA) or other program that must be able to post electronic mail where mail functionality may not be that program's primary purpose.

-The availability of a reliable, lightweight and thread-safe SMTP client eases the task of coding for software authors thus improving the quality of the resulting code.
-See the [rationale](rationale.md) for development of this library.

-## Simple to Use
+## Simple

-libESMTP offloads the application of the need to handle the complexity of negotiating the SMTP protocol and its extensions and instead provides a simple API which configures a connection to the mail server (a "session"), adds messages to the session and adds recipients addresses to the messages.
+libESMTP offloads the developer of the need to handle the complexity of negotiating the SMTP protocol and its extensions by providing a simple API which configures a connection to the mail server (a "session"), adds messages to the session and adds recipients addresses to the messages.
 A callback function is supplied to read the message.
 Submission is then performed in a single API call.

-## Efficiency
+## Efficient

 libESMTP's primary goal is to be efficient.
-Because it it buffers all network traffic and supports the SMTP PIPELINING (RFC 2920) extension when connecting to a pipelining SMTP server, libESMTP significantly increases network performance, especially on slow connections or those with high latency.
+Because it buffers all network traffic and supports the SMTP PIPELINING (RFC 2920) extension when connecting to a pipelining SMTP server, libESMTP significantly increases network performance, especially on slow connections or those with high latency.
 Even without a pipelining server libESMTP offers much better performance than would be expected with a simple client.

+## Thread Safety

+Providing a few simple restrictions are observed, libESMTP is thread-safe.

 ## Extensions